jekyllgrim/ZScript_Basics/Pointers_and_casting.md

 There's a lot of stuff in this example we haven't covered yet, like creating custom functions, but now you should be able to mostly understand what's happening: the function creates a rocket, changes its explosion sound, disables rocket trail and damage and slightly randomizes its animation speed.
 On the whole, Icon of Sin's death effect is more complicated than that (and it only works at specific map coordinates, by the way), but you get the gist.

-## Type casting
+## Type casting pointers

-There's one other case of casting that you'll need to use when working with classes that use custom variables or functions.
+**Casting** is a way to convert pointer data type from one type to another.

+In Zscript there are two types of casting exist, **Implicit casting** and **Explicit casting**.

+**Implicit casting** implies that Gzdoom tries to guess the result data type on its own using internal methods for it.
+**Explicit casting** implies that you, as person who write code, defines type of data which Gzdoom should use when acessing such data.

+The main cases to use casting is to get access to **class-specific variables and/or functions**, which includes your custom variables/functions.

 Let's say we want to make a version of Baron of Hell that drops a big Soulsphere when it's killed: this Soulsphere should set our health to 300 instead giving 100 HP limited to 200.
 Of course, we could create a new Soulsphere actor, but since we now know about casting, we try do this: